Department of Legal Languages

 ► Tenured faculty members of the Faculty of Law and Political Science at the University of Montpellier:

-Ms. PhilippineFAUCHIER, Associate Professor of English, Certified English Teacher, Ph.D. candidate.
+Ms. PhilippineFAUCHIER, Assistant Professor of English, Agrégée in English, Ph.D. candidate.

-► Faculty members from other schools and/or universities:
+► Faculty members from other colleges and/or universities:

 Mr. Marcin STAWIARSKI, Associate Professor, Faculty of Foreign Languages and Literatures, University of Caen.